VA Disability Rating for PTSD: Criteria, Eligibility, and Making a Strong Disability Claim

 A key part of rating PTSD claims is the VA Claim exam.
 Examiners assess veterans for PTSD using strict diagnostic criteria and gauge the severity of symptoms.
 While essential, the VA Claim exams carry huge weight in determining whether PTSD compensation is approved and what rating percentage you’ll receive.
 As such, you must understand the exam’s pivotal role and prepare thoroughly to demonstrate the accuracy of your disability level.

-II.
 Understanding the General Rating For Mental Health Conditions

 The foundation of the VA’s rating system for mental disorders like PTSD, outlined in the Schedule for Rating Disabilities, is the degree to which symptoms cause occupational and social impairment.
 Essentially, higher ratings correspond to greater impairment levels that would make sustaining a job or relationships more difficult.
 For instance, a 50% PTSD rating requires evidence of considerable impairment, whereas a 100% rating requires total impairment in occupational and social functioning.